cephcyn/gpt-reccexpl-mturksurvey/survey/notes.md

 - May _not_ be overlapping in franchise (e.g. if one Winnie the Pooh movie is already included, any following Pooh-branded movies are excluded)

 For each movie suggestion, we collected 5 human-generated reviews to use as a baseline comparison.
-These reviews consisted of the top 5 most "featured" non-spoiler reviews on IMDB\footnote{as of 2023/04/26, "featured" reviews seem to use a metric combining high helpfulness vote percentage and high total vote counts} for each movie.
+These reviews consisted of the top 5 most "featured" non-spoiler reviews on IMDB (as of 2023/04/26, "featured" reviews seem to use a metric combining high helpfulness vote percentage and high total vote counts) for each movie.
 IMDB movie review format includes both a review title and review text, but multiple reviewers referenced their titles in the review texts.
 To handle this, we prepended review title to the review text.

 For each movie suggestion, we also synthesized one model-generated text using the 5 human-generated reviews as a source of information about the movie.
-We used "gpt-3.5-turbo-0301" from OpenAI\footnote{https://platform.openai.com/docs/api-reference/chat} with a custom system prompt instructing GPT that it is a movie recommender bot, a custom chat prompt instructing GPT to write a short review in the style of a friendly recommendation with the 5 human-generated reviews provided as reference material, and default hyperparameters.
+We used ["gpt-3.5-turbo-0301" from OpenAI](https://platform.openai.com/docs/api-reference/chat) with a custom system prompt instructing GPT that it is a movie recommender bot, a custom chat prompt instructing GPT to write a short review in the style of a friendly recommendation with the 5 human-generated reviews provided as reference material, and default hyperparameters.

 The exact prompt structure (using R1, R2, etc. as variables containing the raw human review titles+texts):
 ```